-Dealing with shock isn’t something I’d like to experience again in my lifetime, but looking back, it was helpful to know how shock felt, so that I could recognise the signs again if I needed to and so that I could deal with a new situation differently.
-At the time I didn’t understand that I was dealing with shock.
+Dealing with shock isn’t something I’d like to experience again in my lifetime, but looking back it was helpful to know how shock felt, so that I could recognise the signs again if I needed to, and so that I could deal with any new situation differently.
+At the time, I didn’t understand that I was dealing with shock.

 Unfortunately, shock is something that can leave us in a state of panic and disbelief, numb and with a slight hint of disorientation, not knowing what to think or feel or how to even function.
 It’s easy to feel out of our depth, a little lost, unable to breath properly, as the mind remains completely transfixed on the experience, in my case the assault.

 As the shock I was dealing with involved a close family member, it became even more difficult for me to remove myself from the problem.
 It wasn’t a matter of hearing bad news about someone I didn’t know.
 That would have been bad enough, but when it comes to family, it feels too close to home.